hugodmn/VoiceCommands/README.md

 "Word(s) to trigger the mode"/mode=NameOfTheMode/VocalFeedback

 exemples :

-"sleep mode"/mode=sleep mode/"sleep mode"
+"sleep mode"/mode=sleep mode/"sleep mode"\n
--> STT : you need to say "Ok Gosai, start the sleep mode" or "Ok Gosai, stop the sleep mode" -> TTS : the feed back will be "sleep mode started" or "sleep mode stopped"
+-> STT : you need to say "Ok Gosai, start the sleep mode" or "Ok Gosai, stop the sleep mode"\n -> TTS : the feed back will be "sleep mode started" or "sleep mode stopped"